Civilisation (album): Background and reception

 Prior to its release, Orelsan did not reveal much about the album.
 According to him, in his mind the record signifies a "deconstruction".
 In late October 2021, it was announced that physical copies of the album would arrive in 15 different designs.
 Two vinyl editions of the album were released on 10 December 2021.

-Civilisation sees the rapper departing from his "crazed humour" trademark style, instead settling for more "commited and personal tracks", in a soundscape between "drill" and "disco".
+Civilisation sees the rapper departing from his "crazed humour" trademark style, instead settling for more "committed and personal tracks", in a soundscape between "drill" and "disco".
 French publication Le Parisien called Civilisation the best French rap album of 2021.
 However, the record was also criticised for containing too much singing while it was also noted that the rapper took himself too seriously at times.

 Commercial performance

 In its first three days, Civilisation sold 94,306 units, beating a record previously held by PNL's Deux frères (2019).
 The album arrived atop the French Albums Chart, moving 138,929 units in its first week, 96,615 of which were physical sales.
 The sum reset the record for the largest opening week in France for an album in 2021, beating Adele's 30 which debuted at number two the same week.

 The lead single "L'odeur de l'essence" reached number one on the French Singles Chart.
-The other lead single "Jour Meilleur" reached number one the following week.
+The other lead single "Jour meilleur" reached number one the following week.
 All of the album tracks entered the French Singles Chart Top 20 in its first week, nine of which reached the Top 10.